 East will be our main direction today!
 We cross Austria on beautiful roads, passing by two more national parks and always in company of hills, mountains and lakes.
-At the end of the day we cross the border to Slovakia and spend the next two nights in its capital Bratislava – only 55 km away from Vienna, the capital of Austria.
+At the end of the day we cross the border to Slovakia and spend the next two nights in its capital Bratislava – only 34 miles away from Vienna, the capital of Austria.

 Leaving Bratislava the roads get quite interesting as we head northeast towards the Polish border.
 We cruise through medieval villages like Banska Bystrica and Banska Stiavnica – a well- known tourist destination for locals and visitors alike.
 For it’s beauty and the role it played in mining (mainly copper) it became an UNESCO World heritage site.
 Continuing towards Poland the roads are easy to ride and we should be able to arrive at the small town of Nizne in time to enjoy the peace of this place next to the shores of the river, which serves as the border to Slovakia.

 Heading north towards the city of Krakow we will be able to enjoy the Polish country side – farmers that still use horse drawn wagons to deliver their goods and small windy roads through the rolling hills of the Podhale region seem to lead us in the past.